 So, how'd you get that gig photographing the indigenous people of Colombia and Peru?

 I guess I got restless so I signed up to be a missionary (with a camera) with the Wycliffe Bible Translators during my sophomore year at Wheaton.
 It was a whirlwind.
 Missionaries needed funding, and in order to get support, they needed to tell their stories.
 So I made it easy to step in and help out.
 I’ve met some outstanding people there and as always, some not so outstanding.
 It seems one out of ten professed Christians always leaves a bad taste.

 But at the time, I did not realize that Wycliffe was rather enlightened to the virtues of good photography.
-Cameron Townsend, the founder of Wycliffe, befriended a photographer by the name of Cornell Capa and spent the rest of his life trying the convert the brash Hungarian-Jew.
+Cameron Townsend, the founder of Wycliffe, befriended a photographer by the name of Cornell Capa and spent the rest of his life trying to convert the brash Hungarian-Jew.
 Much of the strength of Wycliffe in those days was their visual sophistication, obviously influenced by Cornell.

-There will be a lot more mention of Cornell Capa, but Uncle Cam (Cameron Townsend) whom I got to know years later, was a legendary figure.
+Uncle Cam (Cameron Townsend) whom I got to know years later, was a legendary figure.
 Uncle Cam's love and gratitude for Cornell were deep, and I think it really gave Cornell a sense of belonging with that group.
 Cornell and I would visit Uncle Cam and Elaine often in Waxhaw, N.C. and they would come and visit NYC.